HankB/provoke_ZFS_corruption/docs/tests/2025-03-01_Linux_Bookworm_bisect_0.8.6_2.0.0/setup.md

 ## 2025-03-01 Restore backup

-Iin another host to avoid the need to boot a live environment.
-Forst mount the storage partition using Gnome Disks and then as `root`:
+In another host to avoid the need to boot a live environment.
+Frst mount the storage partition using Gnome Disks and then as `root`:

 ```text
 cd /media/hbarta/storage/image/bookworm